william-dawson/greedy_conformer/ReadMe.md

   two structures (in %).
 * aligned_directory: when a duplicate is detected, the structure is aligned to what it was matched to, and written as a file in this directory.
+* ignore_smiles: a list of substructures that should be excluded from the matching procedure.

 After the program runs, the following files are produced:
 * failures.txt - a list of conformer pairs that were too similar, and the